 The recommended chemotherapy drug will vary with each patient.
 Oncologists choose the drugs they believe will most benefit the patient while also taking into consideration side effects and other important issues surrounding the use of chemotherapy.
 It may take more than one try to discover which drugs will be best suited to the patient.

 Another option which has been proven highly effective in treating peritoneal mesothelioma that has not metastasized outside of the abdomen is Hyperthermic Intraperitoneal Chemotherapy (HIPEC).
 This procedure combines surgery with a concentrated dose of chemotherapy in the abdomen with minimal exposure to the rest of the body.

 Following a peritonectomy and/or cytroreductive surgery to remove parts of the peritoneum and any visible tumors in the abdomen, a heated chemotherapy solution is introduced into the abdominal cavity.
 After the roughly 100-103 degree solution is pumped into the abdomen, it circulates for one and half to two hours reaching all exposed areas aiming to kill any cancer cells that may not have been removed during surgery.
-This procedure is beneficial as it allows for a more concentrated dose of chemotherapy while not subjecting the rest of the body to the potential toxic effects of the drug.

 Speak with a MESOTHELIOMA SURVIVOR